Disneyland with the Death Penalty: Synopsis

 The title "Disneyland with the Death Penalty" referred to the subject of the article, the Southeast Asian city-state of Singapore, whose strictly guarded sterility Gibson described with horror.
 After opening the article with the Disneyland metaphor, Gibson cited an observation attributed to Laurie Anderson that virtual reality "would never look real until they learned how to put some dirt in it" in relation to the immaculate state of Changi Airport, Singapore's international airport.
 Beyond the airport, he noted that the natural environment had been cultivated into "all-too-perfect examples of itself", such as with the abundance of golf courses.
 Singaporean society was a "relentlessly G-rated experience", controlled by a government akin to a megacorporation, fixated on conformity and behavioural constraint and with a marked lack of humour and creativity.

 Gibson found it painful to try to connect with the Victorian Singapore, of which few vestiges remained.
 In an attempt to uncover Singapore's underlying social mechanisms, the author searched fruitlessly for an urban underbelly, rising at dawn for jetlagged walks on several mornings only to discover that the city-state's "physical past ... has almost entirely vanished".
 He gave an overview of the history of Singapore from the founding of modern Singapore by Sir Stamford Raffles in 1819 to the Japanese occupation and the establishment of the Republic in 1965.
 He concluded that modern Singapore, effectively a one-party state and capitalist technocracy, was a product first and foremost of the vision of three-decade Prime Minister Lee Kuan Yew.
-As an aside, he quoted a headline from the South China Morning Post detailing the trial of a cadre of economists, a government official (current President, Tharman) and a newspaper editor for divulging a state secret by revealing the Singaporean economic growth rate.
+As an aside, he quoted a headline from the South China Morning Post detailing the trial of a cadre of economists, a government official (current President Tharman Shanmugaratnam) and a newspaper editor for divulging a state secret by revealing the Singaporean economic growth rate.

 Gibson deplored the absence of an authentic metropolitan feeling, something which he blamed for the "telling lack of creativity".
 He gave a psychogeographic account of the architecture of the city-state, noting the endless parade of young, attractive and generically attired middle class through the host of shopping centers, and comparing the city-state to the convention district of Atlanta, Georgia.
 He found the selection in music stores and bookshops unrelentingly bland, musing whether this is partially attributable to the efforts of the Undesirable Propagation Unit (UPU), one of several state censorship agencies.
 Amidst the near-total absence of bohemianism and counterculture, Gibson found no trace of dissidence, an underground, or slums.
 In the place of a sex trade, the author finds government-sanctioned "health centers" – in fact massage parlours – and mandatory dating organized and enforced by government agencies. "[T]here is remarkably little", he wrote of the city-state, "that is not the result of deliberate and no doubt carefully deliberated social policy."